JordiCondom/CarbonFootprintCalculator/README.md

 So we decided to reduce the user’s emissions by an average of 5% if they consistently buy local products.

 ## Transportation
-We accounted for the “transportation” emissions referencing Ourworldindata[^4] for the public services like trains and buses, and private cars.
+We accounted for transportation emissions referencing the website Ourworldindata[^4] for the public services like trains and buses, and private cars.
 Flights emissions are instead implemented thanks to the REST API of GoClimate lifestyle calculator[^5].

+## Housing

+## Consumption

+## Methodological limitations
+As mentioned above, in the retrieval of the conversion factors we encountered a number of issues.
+The free carbon footprint calculators available online, even when methodology reports where indeed available, didn’t expose the conversion factors of the survey they offered.
+So in many cases we couldn’t use pre-made factors.
+Furthermore, the precise methodology behind the creation of any given conversion factor is nowhere to be found.
+The reason being that each material/fuel/machine used in any daily activity requires specific knowledge about its production, efficiency, life-cycle, and so on.
+So the factors developed in the context of this project are extremely generic and couldn’t follow a precise methodology.
+As a result of the mentioned issues, the computations offered by the calculator are the best approximation we could reach, but an approximation nonetheless.